Credit is one of those things you don’t want to be without. But the credit game is a Catch-22.

 6. Apply for a department store credit card

 Department store cards aren’t as difficult to qualify for as standard credit cards, but they may be accompanied by higher interest rates and fees.
-Also, store cards without a Visa or MasterCard logo may be exclusive to the retailer and can’t be used elsewhere.
+Also, store cards without a Visa or MasterCard logo may be exclusive to the retailer, meaning they can’t be used elsewhere.

 For more on the pros and cons of this type of credit, check out “Should You Get a Store Credit Card?
 It’s Tempting.”